Takakkaw Falls in Yoho • A Guide to Visiting

 When is the Best Time to Visit?

 Takakkaw Falls are fed by the meltwater of the Daly Glacier, which is all part of the Waputik Icefield.
-The best time to visit Takakkaw Falls is in mid June when the glacial melt is roaring from the warmer weather that June sees in the Rockies.
+The best time to visit Takakkaw Falls is in mid-June when the glacial melt is roaring from the warmer weather that June sees in the Rockies.
 This is the case for most of the waterfalls in the Rockies.
 As the snow melts, the waterfall volumes are high.
-(Keep in mind that to access the falls, Yoho Valley Road must be open.
-In 2024, it is scheduled to open on June 13th.)
+(Keep in mind that Yoho Valley Road must be open to access the falls.)

-However, if you visit Takakkaw Falls in October, all that’s left will be a trickle of water until next summer rolls around.
+However, if you visit Takakkaw Falls in October, all that might be left is a trickle of water until next summer rolls around.
 Parks Canada closes The Yoho Valley Road sometime in October, typically on the Tuesday after Canadian Thanksgiving.
 The road remains closed until mid to late June.
 Dates are subject to change and you will not be able to access Takakkaw Falls unless you are on snowshoes or nordic skis.

 Even then, you will need proper avalanche gear.
 I would not recommend visiting Takakkaw Falls to the average visitor during the winter.
 You can stay up to date on when exactly the Yoho Valley Road will open here.